Dog sports, besides being a great pastime, help strengthen the bond between dog and owner. They also give the dog a purpose.

 Mantrailing

-Mantrailing Mantrailing or person tracking is a dog sport that is not well-known in Europe yet but is widely popular in the field of service dogs worldwide.
-Its basis – searching for missing or escaped individuals with the help of…
+Mantrailing, or person tracking, is a dog sport that’s not yet widely known in Europe but is very popular among service dogs worldwide.
+Its basis – searching for missing or escaped individuals with the help of dogs – has a…

 read more